Gratheon/website/about/company/🍰 Equity and fundraising plan.md

 For employees, receiving equity means they are being given a certain number of shares in the company.
 This can either be done directly or through an equity compensation plan, such as a stock option plan.
 Under such a plan, employees are given the option to purchase a set number of shares at a fixed price, usually lower than market value.
 This becomes more valuable as the company's value increases.

 However, equity also comes with risks.
 If the startup fails, the value of the equity could become worthless.
 Furthermore, there may be restrictions on when and how equity can be sold, which means employees may not be able to realize the value of their equity immediately.
 Therefore, while equity can have great rewards, it is important for recipients to understand the potential risks and limitations.

+- If you leave the company, you lose options.
+Company can print more shares, mostly for new investors

 ## ⛲ Team option pool calculation